Polybutylene: Class action lawsuits and removal from building code approved usage

-Polybutylene plumbing was used in several million homes built in the United States from around 1978 to 1997.
+Polybutylene plumbing (marketed as Poly-B) was used in several million homes built in the United States and Canada from around 1978 to 1997.
 Problems with leaks and broken pipes led to a class action lawsuit, Cox v.
 Shell Oil, that was settled for $1 billion.
 The leaks were associated with degradation of polybutylene exposed to chlorinated water.

 Polybutylene water pipes are no longer accepted by the United States building codes and have been the subject of class action lawsuits in both Canada and the U.S. The National Plumbing Code of Canada 1995 listed polybutylene piping as acceptable for use with the exception of recirculation plumbing.
 The piping was removed from the acceptable for use list in the 2005 issue of the standard.

+In Australia in March 2023, the Department of Mines, Industry Regulation and Safety reported that Australian homes built in 2019-2020 that had used a certain brand of polybutylene piping, had become the subject of an enquiry due to the significance of water leaks reported.

 There is evidence to suggest that the presence of chlorine and chloramine compounds in municipal water (often deliberately added to retard bacterial growth) will cause deterioration of the internal chemical structure of polybutylene piping and the associated acetal fittings.
 The reaction with chlorinated water appears to be greatly accelerated by tensile stress, and is most often observed in material under highest mechanical stress such as at fittings, sharp bends, and kinks.
 Localized stress whitening of the material generally accompanies and precedes decomposition of the polymer.
 In extreme cases, this stress-activated chemical "corrosion" can lead to perforation and leakage within a few years, but it also may not fail for decades.
 Fittings with a soft compression seal can give adequate service life.

 Because the chemical reaction of the water with the pipe occurs inside the pipe, it is often difficult to assess the extent of deterioration.
 The problem can cause both slow leaks and pipe bursting without any previous warning indication.
 The only long-term solution is to completely replace the polybutylene plumbing throughout the entire building.